Your guide to working remotely in Slack

 Pin important files and messages for your team

-- Click on the pin icon to view all pinned items in a channel or message
+- Click the pin icon to view all pinned items in a channel or message

-- You can pin an item yourself by hovering over the message or file that you’d like to pin, clicking on the ‘more actions’ icon and selecting ‘Pin to channel’
+- You can pin an item yourself by hovering over the message or file you’d like to pin, clicking the “more actions” icon and selecting “Pin to channel”

 Use the #general channel for announcements